younata/coz-e/src/build_log/chapter_4.md

 ## Landing Gear Bulkheads

 Along with the other bulkheads, the landing gear bulkheads have had their foam parts cut out and epoxied together with 5-minute epoxy.

-I have not yet created the quarter-inch fiberglass hardpoints, nor have I glassed the bulkheads.
+I have laid up 2 of the 4 fiberglass hardpoints.
+As of this writing, I'm still waiting for them to cure.

 ## Firewall

-I have done some work to start on the temporary firewall - it's cut down to roughly the dimensions I want it to be - but that's it.
-I haven't started on the actual firewall yet.
+I have built a temporary firewall, and I have also cut out parts of the permanent firewall.
+I need to cut out the remaining pieces of the permanent firewall, as well as glass them.